about ceres

 demeter ceres greek goddess art 10 by natalie busutti 204x300

-At Ceres Bistro, “Feed Me Light” expresses both a philosophy and a method.
+t Ceres Bistro, “Feed Me Light” expresses both a philosophy and a working method.

 It is a commitment to nourishment without heaviness, to care over performance, and to experiences shaped with intention in every detail.